skylerto/chef-web-docs/chef_master/source/ctl_chef_client.rst

 ``-j PATH``, ``--json-attributes PATH``
    The path to a file that contains JSON data.
 Used to setup the first client run.
 For all the future runs with option -i the attributes are expected to be persisted in the chef-server.

-   Changed in Chef Client 12.5 to support policy revisions and environments,.
+   Changed in Chef Client 12.5 to support policy revisions and environments.

    **Run-lists**